 Would a dog avoid a toxic plant because it tastes horrible?
 Not necessarily.
 Harmful plants don’t always taste bitter, so your dog might not know.

 So how do you know which plants could be bad for your dog?
 And how do you stop your dog from eating them?
-Let’s take a look along with symptoms and risk levels.
+Let’s take a look at with symptoms and risk levels.

 Which Plants Can Harm My Dog?